google/syzkaller/docs/syscall_descriptions_syntax.md

 "intN"/"intptr": an integer without a particular meaning, type-options:
 	optional range of values (e.g. "5:10", or "100:200"),
-	optionally followed by an alignment parameter "flags": a set of flags, type-options:
+	optionally followed by an alignment parameter "flags": a set of values, type-options:
 	reference to flags description (see below), underlying int type (e.g. "int32") "array": a variable/fixed-length array, type-options:
 	type of elements, optional size (fixed "5", or ranged "5:10", boundaries inclusive)